Header Ads

 Besides avoiding the allergen when possible, drinking plenty of water and adhering to a healthy diet, use these natural remedies to keep your allergies at bay.

-Take vitamin C
+Take vitamin c

 Vitamin C is considered to be one of nature’s best gifts, and rightly so.
 It is a natural antihistamine; it works by destroying the molecular structure of histamine in the blood.
-Research published in the European Respiratory Journal in 2010 found that eating fruits high in Vitamin C helped reduce allergy symptoms.
+A research published in the European Respiratory Journal in 2010 found that eating fruits high in Vitamin C helped reduce allergy symptoms.
 You can top it up by eating fruits and veggies rich in the vitamin (such as citrus fruits, Brussel sprouts, broccoli, collard greens) or by popping supplements.
 To get the most from your Vitamin C supplements, pair it with bioflavonoids.

 Snack on nuts

 Unless you are allergic to nuts, you can add them to your diet to combat seasonal allergies.
-Nuts such as walnuts, hazelnuts, and chestnuts have anti-inflammatory omega-3 fatty acids that alleviate allergy symptoms.
+Nuts such as walnuts, hazelnuts and chestnuts have anti-inflammatory omega-3 fatty acids that alleviate allergy symptoms.
 Omega-3 also inhibits the production of prostaglandin, a fat that is essential for producing histamine.
 Therefore, blocking the production of prostaglandin helps ease symptoms such as runny eyes, swelling, and congestion.
 Feeding young children nuts might also help prevent them from developing nut allergies later in life.
 Not a fan of nuts or allergic to them?
 Add flaxseeds and Chia seeds to your diet instead.

 Have some fish